 I think education is nice, and we as practitioners should of course try to convey to clients proper expectations for returns.
 But we can’t beat these cognitive errors; instead, what we should be trying to do is to avoid the focus on recent returns and instead present the client with their progress towards a very long-term goal (see illustration below, which is from something we’re designing), such as a particular sort of goal in retirement (“I’d like to have enough to take two major trips every year.”)

 This unfortunately can lead to other games, which I will talk about next week, but it also allows us to manage wealth in a way that beats the outcomes offered by Modern Portfolio Theory’s focus on near-term mean-variance optimization.
-Now, if only we can persuade clients to do it!Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Now, if only we can persuade clients to do it!Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.